achille1789/smart-console-nodejs/README.md

 # smart-console

 Simple JavaScript library that provides shorthand methods to manage console output with 0 dependencies.
 Customize your console output with different colors and format styles.
-Started to implement shorthands for Process Object.

 You can find the same library for the browser [here](https://github.com/achille1789/smart-console).

 This is our [npm page](https://www.npmjs.com/package/smart-console).

-Every console object method (for more info see: [MDN](https://developer.mozilla.org/en/docs/Web/API/console) and [Google API](https://developers.google.com/web/tools/chrome-devtools/console/console-reference)) has a name shortcut.
+Every console object method (for more info: [Node.js "Console"](https://nodejs.org/api/console.html)) has a name shortcut.
 Furthermore, predefined colors and style can be added to the log() messages.

-## Version 3.0
+## Version 4.0
-__New Feature:__ In this version I started to implement shorthands for Node.js Global [Process Object](https://nodejs.org/api/process.html#process_process).
+__New Features:__
+* Code completely rewritten with ES6 syntax
+* Add new "verbose" method.
+It is as a normal log but the output, at the beginning, has filename and number  line.
+  Every existing log format can be used in verbose mode, just change the "l" with a "v" (eg: c.l(text) becomes c.v(text) and c.lRBG(text) becomes c.vRBG(text))
+* Add new console methods: clear, count and countReset.
+Only for node version 8.3.0 or newer
+* Add TypeScript definition file
+* Add default colors to error, warning and info methods
+* Add a new way to insert variables in log and keep format style
+* Add trace method
+* process object no longer supported

 ## How to use it:
 Insert the library as usual: